formidable-coffee/fotos/PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  I loved remembereing all the cool places I've been over the years, and seeing how much I've grown as a person!
+  I loved remembering all the cool places I've been over the years, and seeing how much I've grown as a person!
 Sharing it with loved ones was the best!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.